pygfx/wgpu-py/README.md

 *This is experimental, work in progress, you probably don't want to use this just yet!*

 * We have a few working examples!
 * Support for Windows and Linux.
-Support for OSX is underway.
+Support for MacOS is underway.
 * We have not fully implemented the API yet.
 * The API may change.
 We're still figuring out what works best.
 * The API may change more.
 Until WebGPU settles as a standard, its specification